TheRacetrack/racetrack/docs/user/user-guide-2.md

 You will need to include it in curl using `-H 'X-Racetrack-Auth: $(racetrack get auth-token)`.

-### Jobs in private git Repositories
+### Jobs in private git repositories

-As you noticed earlier, Racetrack requires in the `job.yaml` a git URL from which to fetch the Job source code.
+Racetrack requires in the `job.yaml` a git URL from which to fetch the Job source code.
 If this repo is private or protected, you will need to issue a token for the `racetrack` CLI tool to work.
 In GitLab, there are two kinds of tokens (either of them can be used):